Properties of contact toric structures and concave boundaries of linear plumbings: Introduction

 The results are what we expect, based on properties of algebraic torsion and Theorem~\ref{proposition ot} (together with results of Honda~\cite{Honda} implying that all tight contact structures on lens spaces are fillable).
 The value of this theorem is not the result, but rather the methods used to prove it.
 To do this, we calculate information about the closed Reeb orbits and pseudoholomorphic curves which contribute towards the calculations of algebraic torsion.

-Note that there are no explicit computations in the literature of ECH invariants or algebraic torsion measurements for lens spaces with contact structures.
-Prior examples of computations using ECH machinery have largely been focused on different contact forms on $S^3$, with limited other examples.
+\begin{remark} We note that there are no explicit computations in the literature of ECH contact invariants or algebraic torsion measurements for lens spaces with contact structures.
+Prior computations of ECH have been mostly focused on different toric contact forms on $S^3$, with limited other examples, as described below.
+Non-toric computations of ECH have been carried out for prequantization bundles of negative Euler number in \cite{NelsonWeiler, chenECH} and Seifert $T(p,q)$ fibrations of $S^3$ in \cite{NelsonWeiler2, NelsonWeiler3}.

+Toric combinatorial ECH chain complexes, which are distinct from our methods, have been described in other settings, including some tight lens spaces $L(n,1)$, cf. \cite{intoconcave, ramosferreira, trejos2025echcapacitiesconcavesingular, ferreiraRamosVicente}.
+These draw inspiration from the one first described for $T^3$ in \cite{HutchingsSullivanT3}, and utilize the Morse-Bott means to compute it \cite{yao2022cascades, Yao} as well as an algorithm previously given to compute toric combinatorial chain complexes for toric manifolds \cite{Choi}.

+However, the combinatorial toric differential described by other authors has only partially been proven to equal the ECH differential.
+In particular, the combinatorial ``rounding corners" differential does agree with the ECH differential on $T^2\times[0,1]$.
+When collapsing circles in $T^2\times\{0\}$ and $T^2\times\{1\}$ via the contact cut procedure described in \cite{Lerman_contact_cut}, there is no proof as of yet in the literature that the combinatorial rounding corners differential agrees with the ECH differential when the Reeb currents include the elliptic orbits, which arise as the images of the two collapsed tori.
+(For example, if the manifold is $S^3$, then when it is realized by way of being embedded in $\C^2$, these orbits are the Hopf link consisting of the intersections of $S^3$ with the complex axes.) \end{remark}

 We now review the general strategy and some of the intermediate results in proving Theorem~\ref{theorem at}.
 First, we consider the Reeb dynamics associated to a contact form which is invariant under the toric action.
 For this contact form, closed Reeb orbits come in Morse-Bott families which foliate torus fibers.
 Then, we determine closed Reeb orbits of a perturbed contact form whose short periodic orbits are nondegenerate.
 After the perturbation, closed Reeb orbits under a specified action bound appear in pairs in torus fibers, where one orbit is elliptic and the other is hyperbolic.
 See \textsection\ref{subsec:nondeg_contact_form}.